COVID-19 Pandemic Response Coordination Information

 First Nation Testing

-As of July 7th, 2020, the number of First Nations COVID-19 tests has risen by 1151, for a total of 7982 tests were conducted for First Nations across Manitoba since the pandemic began.
-For First Nations the average test number per person tested is 1.1, which is the same as overall testing rates in Manitoba, at 1.1 tests/person.
+As of October 26th, 2020, the number of First Nations COVID-19 tests has risen by 880, for a total of 26672 tests conducted for First Nations across Manitoba since the pandemic began.
+The 5-day COVID-19 test positivity rate in Manitoba First Nations is 5.6% which is lower than Manitoba’s current 5-day test positivity rate of 6.9%.

 Asymptomatic surveillance has yet to identify any First Nations cases.

 Except in the very young, testing rates are higher in women, 59% overall.
-This mirrors the provincial testing trends where there is also more women who are being tested at 57%.
+This mirrors the provincial testing trends where there are also more women who are being tested at 56%.

 Unlike the majority of cases in Manitoba, First Nations people are most likely to be infected through close contact to a known case of COVID-19.